 Where Is Glen Coffee Now?

-Now, you can find Coffee in Tuscaloosa at the University of Alabama, the place he first garnered a reputation.
+Glen Coffee returned to the University of Alabama in Tuscaloosa, the place he first garnered a reputation.
 He went back to finish his degree in 2017 and took a position as a student assistant with the running backs for Saban’s football team.

 “As a 31-year old being around them, it’s kind of like, I’m trying to tell them that they’re young without telling them that they’re young,” Coffee told the Montgomery Advertiser.
 “I’m a guy who’s been there, seen that and done that.
 I can kind of steer them in the right path so you don’t make the same mistakes I made.”Advertisement